salvat1on/GodsEye_4.0/README.md

     C) State view = This searches an entire state

     D) City view = This searches an entire city

+    E) Feed Drooper = Camera Crash/Reboot Attack

+    F) Feed Loop Attack = Loop camera feeds like in the movies.

+    G) Single Target = Target a single IP address.

+    H) Passive View = View camera feeds that require no authentication

-2) The selection you make (unless it's world view) is ran against a database of all countries, states and cities in the world to select and use the the correct abbreviation in the shodan search string.
+3) The selection you make (unless it's world view) is ran against a database of all countries, states and cities in the world to select and use the the correct abbreviation in the shodan search string.

-3) A shodan search is initiated, the results are tee'd to a text file in the format of [address:port]
+4) A shodan search is initiated, the results are tee'd to a text file in the format of [address:port]

-4) A seperate terminal is opened, anonymous mode is started so all camera feeds run through tor and nyx is launched so tor traffic can be observed.
+5) A seperate terminal is opened, anonymous mode is started so all camera feeds run through tor and nyx is launched so tor traffic can be observed.

-5) Http connection tests run against all addresses (Some authention bypass endpoints are included in the Http checks).
+6) Http connection tests run against all addresses (Some authention bypass endpoints are included in the Http checks).
 If the http connection check fails a RTSP check will be preformed on that address.
 If the RTSP check fails the address is tee'd to a text file .
 This means the camera feed most likely requires authentication.